Logiqx/gps-wizard/docs/nmea/messages/gll.md

 Notes:

+- The sentence ID will be $GPGLL or $GNGLL.
 - The [positioning mode](../lookups/pos-mode.md) indicator (field 7) was added for the FAA in NMEA 2.3.
-- The [navigational status](../lookups/nav-status.md) indicator (not listed above) may have been added in NMEA 4.10.
-TBC